babel/website/docs/parser.md

   in the top-level scope of modules.
 Set this to `true` to also accept it in the top-level scope of scripts.
 This option is discouraged in favor of `topLevelAwait` plugin.

+- **allowYieldOutsideFunction**: By default, `yield` use is only allowed inside of a generator function.
+Set this to `true` to also accept it in the top-level.

 - **allowNewTargetOutsideFunction**: By default, `new.target` use is not allowed outside of a function or class.
 Set this to `true` to accept such code.